In this article

 Oxycodone is highly addictive and is one of the most misused prescription drugs in the United States.
 Many people who are prescribed oxycodone initially take the proper amount but increase usage as their body develops a tolerance to the drug.

 The transition from opioid use to opioid addiction is often quick.
 Oxycodone is a powerful drug and it can be hard to stay in control, especially if it provides relief from severe pain.

 Recognizing oxycodone addiction early could help save someone’s life.
 This type of addiction is not only expensive and debilitating, but it could easily lead to overdose and even death.

 It is not safe to mix oxycodone and alcohol.
-Oxycodone is dangerous on its own, but can become life-threatening when mixed with another depressant such as alcohol.
+Oxycodone is dangerous on its own, but can become life-threatening when it interacts with another depressant such as alcohol.

 Combining these substances together can increase the risks of side effects from each individual drug.
 Additionally, it can also cause more potential side effects that only occur from mixing.

 Taking just one oxycodone tablet with even a small amount of alcohol increases the risk of experiencing respiratory depression, a potentially life-threatening side effect.
 This causes extremely shallow breathing or the possibility of stopping breathing entirely.